Evidence-Based (Simple but Effective) Advice for College Students: Microaction and Macrochange

 About the Author(s)

-Sung Hee Kim, Ph.D., is an associate professor and director of undergraduate studies of psychology at University of Kentucky in Lexington, Kentucky.
-She can be reached at email@example.com.
+Sung Hee Kim, Ph.D., is an associate professor and director of Advising in Psychology at the University of Kentucky in Lexington, Kentucky.
+She can be reached at firstname.lastname@example.org.